skrtdev/TelegramBot-API/docs.md

 # Documentation

 ## Creating the class
-Create a such variable (in this Documentation is called Bot) and instanciate the TelegramBot Class.
+Create a such variable (in this Documentation it's called Bot) and instanciate the TelegramBot Class.
 Parameters are:
    * token (string)
    * read_update (boolean)
    * settings (array)